 Once an Application is turned in and prior to registration, parents and legal guardians are responsible for ensuring that all information included in the Application is up-to-date, including all contact information.
 If there is a change, please update your Lotterease account to reflect such changes.

 E 4.0 Lottery

 Pursuant to Fla.
 Stat.
-1002.33(10)(b), Classical Prep shall enroll an eligible student who submits a timely application unless the number of applications exceeds the capacity of a program, class, grade level or building.
+1002.33(10)(b), Classical Preparatory School shall enroll an eligible student who submits a timely application unless the number of applications exceeds the capacity of a program, class, grade level or building.
 In such cases, all applicants shall have an equal chance of being admitted through the random selection process detailed below.

-Applications will be accepted each year during an Open Enrollment Period(s) and continuously to maintain capacity in each grade level.
+Applications will be accepted each year during the Open Enrollment Period(s) and continuously to maintain capacity in each grade level.
 The number of seats available will be determined by the number of students who recommit minus the capacity.
 This is in compliance with 1002.33(10)(b).

 Currently enrolled students will receive a re-registration form that must be completed and returned by a date determined by the Board.
 Siblings of currently enrolled students do not apply through re-enrollment.
 They must turn in an application during Open Enrollment and be given the applicable preference per these Policies.

 Once current students have registered for the next school year, class size will determine the need for subsequent marketing efforts.
 Communication with prospective students will be generated as appropriate.